AwV7q1/react-vite-boilerplate/src/app/README.md

 # /app

-Thư mục entry point chính của ứng dụng.
+The main entry point folder of the application.

-## Cấu trúc con:
+## Sub-structure:
-- `App.tsx`: Root component, bọc tất cả provider & router.
+- `App.tsx`: Root component, wraps all providers and the router.
-- `Router.tsx`: Định nghĩa các route chính của ứng dụng.
+- `Router.tsx`: Defines the main routes of the application.
-- `providers/`: Chứa các context provider hoặc wrapper global như:
+- `providers/`: Contains context providers or global wrappers such as:
   - `ReactQueryProvider.tsx`
   - `ThemeProvider.tsx`
   - `SuspenseBoundary.tsx`

-> Chỉ nên chứa logic toàn app (không domain cụ thể).
+> Should only contain app-wide logic (no domain-specific logic).